Day Trips from Turin (by a Local)

 As an alternative to public transport, there is the “Venaria Express”, a hop on/hop off shuttle bus that runs several times a day from the city center to Venaria Reale and the neighboring castle La Mandria.

-Tip: Owner of the Torino Piemonte Card get the € 7.00 dayticket at a reduced rate of € 4,00 per person.
+Tip: Owner of the Torino Piemonte Card get reduced dayticket.

 3. Alba, Barolo and a trip to the wine-growing region of Piedmont

-Whether it’s the grape harvest in autumn, the blossom in spring or the freezing cold in winter, a visit to the wine-growing region around the city of Alba and the famous village of Barolo should definitely be on your list of Turin day trips.
+Whether it’s the grape harvest in autumn, the blossom in spring, or the freezing cold in winter.
+A visit to the wine-growing region around the city of Alba and the famous village of Barolo should definitely be on your list of Turin day trips.

 This region is home to many of Piedmont’s popular culinary specialties and is also the cradle of the international Slow Food movement.